sdec-brasil/dashboard-emissor/README.md

 # SDEC: Dashboard

-🇧🇷 O repositório contém a estrutura por trás do painel de controle público do sistema fornecido pela Fundação.
-Aqui está armazenado ambas as API's e a interface gráfica.
+🇧🇷 O repositório contém um sistema que facilita a emissão de nota fiscal para quem não deseja lidar diretamente com a blockchain.
+Esse repositório também serve de exemplo para terceiros que queiram prestar o serviço de emissão de notas em nome de outras empresas na blockchain.
+Aqui está armazenada tanto a API quanto a interface gráfica.

-🇺🇸 This repo hosts the source code behind the public explorer, containing both API's and also the GUI.
+🇺🇸 This repo hosts the source code of a system that eases the emittion of invoices for users that do not want do interact directly with the blockchain.
+It is also an example of how to build a system to provide the service of registering invoices to the blockchain in name of other individuals and companies.
+This repo contains both API's and also the GUI.

 ## 📝 Documentação

-A [documentação](https://sdec.readme.io) do projeto possui:
+A [documentação](https://sdec-brasil.github.io/docs/#invoice-explorer) do projeto possui:

 - Explicações sobre a arquitetura do sistema
 - Referência para as API's